 Highgate offers three schools in one:

 Our Pre-Preparatory School is for pupils aged 4-7 (Reception, Years 1 and 2).
-We have around 140 pupils and are based on Bishopswood Road in Highgate, overlooking our sports grounds.
+We have around 180 pupils based at our Bishopswood Road building, overlooking our sports grounds.

-Our Junior School is for pupils aged 7-11 (Years 3, 4, 5 and 6).
-We have around 400 pupils and are based on Bishopswood Road, in a new building that opened in September 2016.
+Our Junior School is for pupils aged 7-11 (Years 3 to 6).
+We have around 400 pupils based in our building on Bishopswood Road.

-the percentage of sixth formers awarded A* or A for their A levels in 2020(or Pre-U equivalents).
+the percentage of sixth formers awarded A* or A for their A levels in 2023(or Pre-U equivalents).

 Highgate promotes learning and scholarship for all, where we: